Yassi0022/HR-Attrition-Analysis/README.md

 ---

-## Day 2 – Visual Analysis by Department
+## 2 – Visual Analysis by Department

 We visualized attrition rates by department to identify where turnover is most critical.